Reduce Utility Expenses and Encourage Conservation

 The drawback of a master-metered property is that there is no real incentive for residents to conserve utilities.
 Those tenants who do use utilities responsibly, receive no financial benefit for their efforts.
 In fact, responsible energy users actually pay more for those who do not conserve.

-If residents use more energy than what is covered by the utility allowance, the affordable housing owner or housing authority picks up the tab.
+If residents use more energy than what is covered by the utility allowance, the affordable housing owner picks up the tab.
 Without a means to measure consumption, it's nearly impossible to determine if the utility allowance adequately covers each resident's utility expense.

-Many affordable housing projects that accept Section 8 vouchers or are financed with tax credits cannot use Ratio Utility Billing (RUBS).
+Many affordable housing projects that accept Section 8 vouchers, or are financed with tax credits, cannot use RUBS.
 Submetering is the best alternative to encourage all parties to participate in conservation.

 Multifamily complexes that are "individually-metered" or "submetered" can accurately measure each resident's utility usage.
 This means that residents are only charged for the utilities they use.
 In a submetered complex, residents have more control of their total housing costs.
 Submetering also produces data that can be analyzed to determine if there are problems with heating/cooling systems, appliances, toilets, etc.